South Australia has a two-stage approval system.

 A management plan called a Program for Environment Protection and Rehabilitation (PEPR) is currently being prepared as part of the second stage of the approvals process and will be submitted to DEM.
 The PEPR outlines control and management strategies to ensure that the GWKP complies with the Mining Lease Conditions.
 An environmental monitoring program is set out in the PEPR to measure any impacts for reporting against regulatory requirements.

 Once the PEPR is approved, Andromeda may commence operations within the Mining Lease.

 The GWKP will also be subject to a range of secondary approvals controlled by the Environment Protection Agency (EPA) and SafeWork SA.

-Andromeda is currently undertaking work on the PEPR for the Great White Kaolin Project and will continue to meet with the community and stakeholders to ensure there is a clear understanding of the GWKP.
+Community engagement is a critical part of the PEPR process.
+Andromeda is currently undertaking work on its PEPR submission and will continue to meet with the community and stakeholders to ensure there is a clear understanding of the GWKP.